To be eligible for Federal and University financial aid programs at Creighton University, you must be

 Satisfactory progress will be monitored on a cumulative basis each year at the end of the Spring Semester.
 Grades of “F”, “NP”, “UN”, incompletes and withdrawals will not count as credits earned, but will count as credits attempted.

-Baccalaureate Degree seeking students in Arts and Sciences, Business, Nursing or College of Professional Studies may receive financial aid for a total of 170 credit hours attempted or until the degree is acquired, whichever comes first.
+Baccalaureate Degree seeking students in Arts and Sciences, Business, Nursing or College of Professional and Continuing Education may receive financial aid for a total of 170 credit hours attempted or until the degree is acquired, whichever comes first.
 Students in College of Professional Studies seeking an Associate Degree may receive financial aid for a total of 85 credit hours attempted or until the Associate Degree is obtained, whichever comes first.
-Eligible students in College of Professional Studies seeking a certificate may receive financial aid for a total of 50 credit hours attempted or the course work required to complete the academic program, whichever comes first.
+Eligible students in College of Professional and Continuing Education seeking a certificate may receive financial aid for a total of 50 credit hours attempted or the course work required to complete the academic program, whichever comes first.

 All accepted transfer hours will be counted as part of the satisfactory academic progress requirements.
 Students must maintain the required GPA and the 75 percent completion rate of hours attempted versus hours completed.

 Financial aid termination will occur if the student fails to meet either the required GPA or 75 percent of the cumulative hours attempted.
 No federal or other need-based aid will be awarded to a student in termination status.

 Reinstatement of aid eligibility will occur when the student meets the minimum GPA and 75 percent of the cumulative hours attempted.
 It is the student’s responsibility to notify the Financial Aid Office of possible reinstatement of eligibility.